openwisp/openwisp-docs/user/configure-device.rst

 controller.
 To do that, edit the config file located at ``/etc/config/openwisp``.

-You will see the default config file, something like the following:
+You will see the default config file, something like the following (if your instance lacks some of the lines in the following, please add them):

 ::